The Filoque: Why It is Such a Big Deal

 The Holy Gospel of St. John definitively affirms the ancient Apostolic witness of the unalterable dogma which the Holy Orthodox Catholic Church steadfastly upholds and which no local synod or single bishop has the authority to amend.
 “But when the Counselor comes, whom I shall send even the Spirit of truth, who proceeds from the Father, he will bear witness of me” John 15:26

 While arguments from Roman Catholic theologians have often tried to justify the insertion of the “Filioque” clause as an attempt to further clarify an understanding or even resist heresy it is clearly shown to be neither useful let alone helpful.
-Instead it became the primary theological cause and accelerant for Rome’s ongoing estrangement from Catholic Tradition and her ongoing departure from The Faith once for all delivered to the saints Jude 1:3
+Instead it became the primary catalyst for Rome’s ongoing estrangement from Catholic Tradition and her ongoing departure from The Faith once for all delivered to the saints Jude 1:3

 Fr.
 Kevin Kirwan